katurn1/Predicting_Income_Classification/README.md

 Philippines, Italy, Poland, Jamaica, Vietnam, Mexico, Portugal, Ireland, France, Dominican-Republic, Laos, Ecuador, Taiwan, Haiti, Columbia, Hungary, Guatemala, Nicaragua, Scotland, Thailand, Yugoslavia, El-Salvador, Trinadad&Tobago, Peru, Hong, Holand-Netherlands.

 After data acqusition, cleaning, EDA, and feature engineering I decided to use data from just the USA (90% of the data comes from the USA) and filtered for people working >=40 hors per week leaving me with 21K rows 21,378 rows / 44 columns to work with.

-I decided not to use the feature fnlwgt: it is the (estimated) weight of people each row in the data represents.
-The idea is that if two samples have the same(or similar) fnlwgt they have similar characteristics, demographically speaking.
-Say a sample 7,120 and 33 are having similar fnlwgt values they are more likely to be of the same race, similar educational and social background, etc., but fnlwgt is not standardized across different states.